data-umbrella/data-umbrella.github.io/_posts/2021-12-12-example-of-check-scalar-function-contribution-in-scikit-learn.md

 ## Tests

-### No tests
+### Tests and validation

-If no tests exist, we are left to the mercy of the algorithm.
-For instance, if it receives a negative number for maximum number of iterations, it will break.
+Parameter validation checks are added in order to catch any invalid parameter values passed into the estimator before the algorithm is run.
+If no parameter validation exists, we are left to the mercy of the algorithm.
+For instance, if the algorithm receives a negative number for maximum number of iterations, it will break.

-Tests are added to catch incorrect values before an algorithm is run.
+Sklearn has thorough validation checks.
+With the use of the helper function, `check_scalar`, these validation checks can be refactored for greater consistency and readability.

+Tests are added to make sure that parameter validation checks behave correctly.
+In the case of creating tests for `check_scalar`, the tests check that the `check_scalar` validation raises a `ValueError` or a `TypeError` where appropriate, and that the error message returned is as expected.

+If no tests exists for the parameter validation, add tests.
+Note that even if the tests do not exist, the validation definitely does.

 ### See if tests exists
+Genesis notes:

+Since the tests exist, we know that they are checking that the current validation code behaves "as expected".
+But we are about to update the validation code.
+This means we need to update the tests so it reflects our new expectations.

+These are the new expectations:
+1) check_scalar checks for TypeError and ValueError, so make sure there is a test that will trigger each one
+2) test that the ValueError return message is something like this: "max_iter == 0, must be >= 1"
+3) test that the TyeError message is something like this: "max_iter must be an instance of <class 'numbers.Integral'>....

+At this point, when you run the updated tests, they should fail.
+This is because the new expected behavior clashes with the previous expected behavior.
+For example, you might see something like this:

+AssertError: Regex pattern "max_iter == 0, must be >= 1" does not match "must be a positive integer"

+This means that the assertion error message expected is different from the error message that was actually raised.

+These errors are useful because they give you information about the location of the current validation code.
+The next step is to go to that location, refactor the code so that it uses check_scalar, and then run the tests again.
+This time, since the validation code itself has bee updated, the tests should all pass.

+---

 In the file [test_glm.py](https://github.com/scikit-learn/scikit-learn/blob/efa5e3eee5dfa696cc46d462cf20bdf1c95e75cc/sklearn/linear_model/_glm/tests/test_glm.py), I see the following test exists.
 It checks 5 possible inputs, but has only one `ValueError` error message:

 ```python